Best Internet Plans and Discounts for Students

-Most student plans can’t be combined with other offers, so if you want TV, make sure your plan explicitly includes it.
-Otherwise you probably won’t be able to simply add TV to your discounted plan the way you would to a normal plan.
+Generally, most internet plans for students can’t bundle TV.
+If you want TV, make sure your plan explicitly includes it.
+Otherwise, you probably won’t be able to simply add TV to your discounted plan the way you would to a standard plan.

-Xfinity offers student internet plans that include TV service.
+Xfinity offers student internet plans that include TV services.
 It also gives you access to shows via the Xfinity Stream app, which offers a rotating selection of television shows.
-Xfinity also has a Flex 4K streaming device and the X1 TV Box, which gives you access to live TV.
-Both of these devices can be added to student internet packages.
+Xfinity also has a Flex 4K streaming device and the X1 TV Box, giving you live TV access.
+You can add both of these devices to student internet packages.

 If the ISP that gives you the best student offer doesn’t give you an option for adding TV service, you can still get a discount on TV through DISH.
-DISH gives a discount on satellite TV to students, and unlike most ISPs, DISH is available anywhere in the US.
-As long as you have someplace where you can install a satellite dish, you can get discounted satellite TV.
+DISH provides a discount on satellite TV to students, and unlike most ISPs, DISH is available anywhere in the US.
+As long as you have a place to install a satellite dish, you can get discounted satellite TV.

 What to look for in a student internet plan

-There are a lot of factors that go into reliability, from disruptions that impact certain kinds of connections to the responsiveness of internet service providers (ISPs) when their networks go down.
+Many factors go into reliability, from disruptions that impact certain kinds of connections to the responsiveness of internet service providers (ISPs) when their networks go down.

-Check what customers have to say about internet provider reliability in our 2020 ISP Customer Satisfaction Survey.
+Check what customers say about internet provider reliability in our annual customer satisfaction report.

-Even so, speed is still an important factor.
-This is especially true if you’re sharing an internet plan with roommates.
+Even so, speed is still an important factor—especially if you’re sharing an internet plan with roommates.

-A good first step in finding the right balance for your internet connection is identifying what you’re going to need the internet for.
-Here are some examples of how much speed you’ll need for common student internet activities:
+An excellent first step in finding the right balance for your internet connection is identifying how you plan to use it.
+Here are some examples of how much internet speed you’ll need for everyday student internet activities: